KasulaPavanKumar-Cloud/3-Tier-AWS-Infrastructure-Using-Terraform/README.md

+# All Infrastructure building Folks are welcome to work on these Project.
 # Terraform 3-Tier AWS (Modules) — Full Project

 This repository contains a modular Terraform project to deploy a 3‑Tier architecture on AWS (Web → App → DB) using modules.